saeed2016/YoutubeApi/README.md

-# calculation duration of a playlist in a Youtube channel by interacting with Youtube api.
+# calculation duration of a playlist in a Youtube channel by interacting with Youtube API.